 2) DeFi protocols often rely on multiple smart contracts that interact with each other.
 This can create a “spider web” effect.
 In other words, a hack in one contract can lead to a domino effect that takes down other contracts.

 3) DeFi protocols frequently use Ethereum.
-Ethereum is a decentralized platform that is not as secure as a traditional centralized platform.
+However, Ethereum is a decentralized platform that is less secure than a traditional centralized one.
 This is because it is more challenging to patch vulnerabilities in decentralized networks.

 4) Many DeFi protocols are open-source.
-Anyone can view the code and find potential vulnerabilities.
+Therefore, anyone can view the code and find potential vulnerabilities.
 Hackers can then exploit these vulnerabilities to steal user funds.

 Significant Smart Contract Vulnerabilities in the DeFi Space